-Credit: 1 per semester Duration: 2 semesters Grade Level: 10, 11, 12 Status: Elective credit

-Prerequisite: Drama 1-2
+Credit: 1 per semester Duration: 2 semesters Grade Level: 10, 11, 12 Status: Elective credit Prerequisite: Drama 1-2 with a "C" or higher and teacher recommendation

 ADVANCED THEATRICAL PERFORMANCE (Honors Option)

 This course is the continued and in depth and advanced study and application of acting principles and techniques, Students will perform monologues, scripted scenes and various other performance pieces that will develop acting performance skills through various methods, historical periods and styles, and techniques.
 Students will apply their learning by participating in the creation and performance of original and/or scripted works and 1 act plays for high school, middle and or elementary school audiences.
 Students will be required to participate in activities/rehearsals both in and out of classroom.
 Students are required to attend and critique all CHS play and musical productions.
 (This course may be taken more than one time for credit.)